 I’ve had the Linux Subsystem for Windows enabled for quite a while during the time it was in Beta.
 With the release of the Fall Creators Update, I ended up redoing my setup from scratch.
 As usual I grabbed Emacs and a bunch of other packages and was initially disappointed that I was looking at a text-mode only Emacs.
 That might have something to do with the lack of an X Server…

 For a free X Server on Windows, I had a choice of Xming and VcXsrv.
-I had used Xming a long time ago and while I’m happy to pay for software, I figured I’d just go with something free for this initial proof of concept.
+I used Xming a long time ago and I’m happy to pay for software, but decided to go with something free for this initial proof of concept.
 Plus, I was curious about VcXsrv, so I picked that.
 I really like that its installer includes everything I needed right out of the box, including the fonts.

 So, after a brief install and an ‘export DISPLAY=localhost:0’ on the Ubuntu command line, we have an Ubuntu Emacs running on in a window on my Windows desktop without using a third-party VM:

 So far, so good, but given that the Ubuntu subsystem on Windows is running Ubuntu 16.04 LTS, what we have is an older version of Emacs, specifically Emacs 24.5:

 Clearly, that won’t do.
 I was also rather curious if the Ubuntu subsystem was good enough so my previous instructions on building GNU Emacs on Ubuntu 16.04 would work.
 Let’s go find out!

 First, it’s time to install the build dependencies for Emacs 24:

 timo@odie-win8:~/hg-repos/lonecpp-wp$ sudo apt-get build-dep emacs24 [sudo] password for timo: Reading package lists...
 Done E: You must put some 'source' URIs in your sources.list